Why choose this course

 - Pharmaceutical research personnel

-- Veterinary laboratory staff
+- Veterinary laboratory staff.

 We also consider applications from people who are looking for an understanding of the advances in modern medical microbiology and its associated disciplines.
 This might include:

-- Public health personnel
+- Public health employees.

 MSc - Institute of Biomedical Science (IBMS)